tylerdigital/acf-tablepress/readme.txt

 Tested up to: 4.2
 Stable Tag: 1.0

+ACF field type to select a TablePress table

 == Description ==
 ** This is an extension for the popular [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) plugin and [TablePress](https://wordpress.org/plugins/tablepress/) plugin.
 By itself, this plugin does NOTHING. **